Embla-Flatlandsmo/openGL-playground/README.md

 ## TODO:
 - [x] Visualize bounding box as a wireframe
-- [ ] Visualize particles as tetrahedrons
+- [x] Visualize particles as tetrahedrons (using instancing)
+- [ ] Fix the accidental face cull of some of the tetrahedrons
+- [ ] Create normals for the tetrahedrons
 - [ ] Visualize particles as arbitrary meshes
 - [ ] Come up with a good way to structure the program
 - [ ] Implement boids behaviour in particles